MicroPasts/catarse_paypal_express/README.md

 # CatarsePaypalExpress [![Build Status](https://travis-ci.org/MicroPasts/catarse_paypal_express.svg?branch=master)](https://travis-ci.org/MicroPasts/catarse_paypal_express)

-Catarse paypal express integration with [Catarse](http://github.com/danielweinmann/catarse) crowdfunding platform
+Catarse paypal express integration with [Catarse](http://github.com/danielweinmann/catarse) crowdfunding platform.

 ## Installation

-Add this lines to your Catarse application's Gemfile:
+Add this line to your Catarse application's Gemfile and run `bundle install` in your terminal:

     gem 'catarse_paypal_express'

-And then execute:

-    $ bundle

-## Usage

-Configure the routes for your Catarse application.
-Add the following lines in the routes file (config/routes.rb):
+Since this gem is a Rails Engine intented to work on Catarse's applications, you need to mount it in a route and configure some keys.

+    # config/routes.rb
     mount CatarsePaypalExpress::Engine => "/", :as => "catarse_paypal_express"

+Inside your Rails console (accessible via `bundle exec rails console`), create appropriate settings:

+    Configuration.create!(name: "paypal_username", value: "USERNAME")
+    Configuration.create!(name: "paypal_password", value: "PASSWORD")
+    Configuration.create!(name: "paypal_signature", value: "SIGNATURE")

+    # Any value is accepted as `true`
+    Configuration.create!(name: "paypal_test", value: "1")

+## To go out of the sandbox

+Run `bundle exec rails console` and destroy the setting saying you're in the sandbox.

+    Configuration.find_by(name: "paypal_test").destroy
+    Rails.cache.delete("/configurations/paypal_test")

 ## Rails 3.2.x and Rails 4 support

 If you are using the Rails 3.2.x on Catarse's code, you can use the version `1.0.0`.

 For Rails 4 support use the `2.0.0` version.

-### Configurations

-Create this configurations into Catarse database:

-    paypal_username, paypal_password and paypal_signature

-In Rails console, run this:

-    Configuration.create!(name: "paypal_username", value: "USERNAME")
-    Configuration.create!(name: "paypal_password", value: "PASSWORD")
-    Configuration.create!(name: "paypal_signature", value: "SIGNATURE")

 ## Development environment setup